nathan55510/Google-Cybersecurity-Professional-Course/Security Audit Activity.md

 front, and warehouse of products, has sufficient locks, up-to-date closed-circuit television (CCTV) surveillance, as well as functioning fire detection and prevention systems.

+# My Assessment

+After reviewing Botium Toys' security posture, there are several priority areas needing improvement to address gaps in controls and compliance best practices.
+Implementing changes in these areas will significantly reduce Botium Toys' risk exposure.

+Key findings include:

+- Access management controls like least privilege and separation of duties need to be implemented to reduce insider threat risk and limit data exposure.

+- Encryption should be deployed to protect confidential customer and cardholder data both at rest and in transit.
+Logging, monitoring, and detection controls are lacking, including IDS/IPS, leaving malicious activity unidentified.

+- Disaster recovery capabilities such as comprehensive backups and incident response plans need to be established to enable restoration after incidents.

+- Network permeability should be analyzed and reduced through tighter firewall rules, network segmentation, and remote access controls.

+- Password policies and password management capabilities need to be enhanced to bring complexities and management in line with best practices.

+- Business continuity risks from legacy systems should be assessed and a modernization roadmap defined.

+- Physical and operational security controls provide a good baseline but regular auditing will identify enhancement opportunities.

+- By taking action in these key areas identified, Botium Toys can significantly improve its security posture and comply with industry best practices.
+The findings provide a roadmap for the security and compliance enhancements needed most.

+# European Compliance

+Additionally, the manager is interested in ensuring that they comply with regulations related to internally processing and accepting online payments and conducting business in the European Union (E.U.).
+I have assessed that compliance with data privacy regulations like GDPR needs to be reviewed and controls put in place to avoid violations and penalties:

+- Audit of cardholder data environments against PCI DSS requirements and remediate any gaps.

+- Assessment of customer authentication methods and protocols for PSD2 compliance.

+- Review of data governance, retention and processing activities for GDPR alignment.

+- Inclusion of GDPR and PCI DSS in disaster recovery and business continuity planning.

+- Discussion of EU requirements and global compliance when making enhancements like logging, encryption, access controls.